msiegy/iosupgrade/README.md

 #### TODO:
-- Refactor four scripts into single command line tool with argument for various stages and options.
+- Refactor four scripts into single command line tool with arguments for various stages and options.
 - Add color formatting to output.
 - Add logfile along with output for each run
 - Add default enforcement for order of execution, with ability to bypass (i.e: prevalidation before upgrade)
-- args for verbose modes during execution
+- Add args for verbose modes during execution